adiharit-microsoft/sdk-api/sdk-api-src/content/winhttp/nf-winhttp-winhttpsendrequest.md

 The <i>lpOptional</i> parameter must be <b>NULL</b> and the <i>dwOptionalLength</i> parameter must be zero when the Transfer-Encoding header is present.

 The Content-Length header cannot be present when the Transfer-Encoding header is present.

+An invalid header is present as per <a href="https://www.ietf.org/rfc/rfc2616.txt">RFC 2616</a>.
+(More in remarks)

 </td>
 </tr>